Cinema of Germany: 1918–1933 Weimar Republic

 The German film industry, which was protected during the war by the ban on foreign films import, became exposed at the end of the war to the international film industry while having to face an embargo, this time on its own films.
 Many countries banned the import of German films and audiences themselves were resisting anything that was "German".
 But the ban imposed on German films involved commercial considerations as well – as an American president of one of the film companies was quoted, "an influx of such films in the United States would throw thousands of our own... out of work, because it would be absolutely impossible for the American producers to compete with the German producers".
 At home, the German film industry confronted an unstable economic situation and the devaluation of the currency made it difficult for the smaller production companies to function.
 Film industry financing was a fragile business and expensive productions occasionally led to bankruptcy.
 In 1925 UFA itself was forced to go into a disadvantageous partnership called Parufamet with the American studios Paramount and MGM, before being taken over by the nationalist industrialist and newspaper owner Alfred Hugenberg in 1927.

 Nevertheless, the German film industry enjoyed an unprecedented development – during the 14 years which comprise the Weimar period, an average of 250 film were being produced each year, a total of 3,500 full-feature films.
 Apart from UFA, about 230 film companies were active in Berlin alone.
 This industry was attracting producers and directors from all over Europe.
 The fact that the films were silent and language was not a factor, enabled even foreign actors, like the Danish film star Asta Nielsen or the American Louise Brooks, to be hired even for leading roles.
 This period can also be noted for new technological developments in film making and experimentation in set design and lighting, led by UFA.
 Babelsberg Studio, which was incorporated into UFA, expanded massively and gave the German film industry a highly developed infrastructure.
 Babelsberg remained the centre of German filmmaking for many years, became the largest film studio in Europe and produced most of the films in this "golden era" of German cinema.
 In essence it was "the German equivalent to Hollywood".

+Films about an exaggerated version of Japanese culture that included "geishas, samurai, and Shinto shrines" were popular in Germany during this era.

 Due to the unstable economic condition and in an attempt to deal with modest production budgets, filmmakers were trying to reach the largest audience possible and in that, to maximize their revenues.
 This led to films being made in a vast array of genres and styles.